aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/archiveentry/_index.md

 ```

-Source for the entry if the entry was added to archive, not extracted.
+Source for the entry if the entry was added to the archive, not extracted.

 Before assigned, the source is null.
 This source may be assigned within `Archive.save` method in some cases.